ameseee/kwk-curriculum-site/web-app/lessons/js-arrays-intermediate/index.md

 Iteration (or looping for a specified number of times) is a process of repeating a task for each object in a collection.
 For each of the scenarios below, we’ll walk through using scenarios we are familiar with to demonstrate the concept.

-These are examples that would be programatically challenging because they would require several steps, but are things that we do everyday.
+These are examples that would be programmatically challenging because they would require several steps, but are things that we do everyday.

 <table>
   <thead>